 Eastern California’s Highway 395 deserves much more attention as a top vacation destination.
 Sure, it doesn’t have the showy seascapes of the Pacific Coast Highway, but hiding in the shadows of the Eastern Sierras are some amazing landscapes, vast acres of pine forest and some pretty funky geology.
-This five 5 day Highway 395 road trip will give you everything you need to know for a full itinerary packed with the best of the Eastern Sierras.
+Which is why this drive is tops on our list of the best scenic drives in CA. This five 5-day Highway 395 road trip will give you everything you need for a full itinerary packed with the best of the Eastern Sierras.

 I’ve lived in California for decades and been to the Eastern Sierras a number of times, but it took while for it to work its magic on me.
 It wasn’t until a visit last fall that my feelings changed from admiring affection to full blown love.
 I had some free time and an itch to fire up the van.
 So, I was able to perfectly time my visit for fall color.
 Those yellow leaves slapped me in the face, waking me up to what’s amazing about California’s Highway 395 corridor.

 This itinerary aims to help you find that moment of amazement as well.
-It covers 375 miles of Highway 395, from just south of Carson City to where it ends in Southern California near Victorville.
-You could cover that mileage in 6.5 hours, but don’t be in a hurry.
+It covers 227 miles of Highway 395, from just south of Carson City to where it ends in Southern California near Victorville.
+You could cover that mileage in 4 hours, but don’t be in a hurry.
 This itinerary is a five day road trip from top to bottom.
 It assumes that you are starting in SF and ending in LA, although you could do it in the reverse order, or as an out-and-back.
+If you don’t live in California and are flying into Reno, check out this airport guide, which includes information rental cars and which carriers fly into Reno.

 You can adjust this 395 road trip to fit a 3-4 day timeframe, but you’ll need to make some hard choices about what you have time for.